nice-game-hints/zniw-adventure/ScatteredWoods/backpack.md

 See [this guide](errand.md) for help with finding them.

 # But how do I make the backpack?
-The leaves are still on the front of the house, slightly obscured by the turtle - you can only pick them up if you drop the vine.
+The leaves are still attached to the front of the house, slightly obscured by the turtle - you can only pick them up if you drop the vine.

 # How do I drop the vine?
 In the top left, hold left-click and then release over the 'drop' option.